Iyad-Abdulwahid/Task-Manager/README.md

 ### Choosing an API

 The most important choice you can make for a smooth project week is a solid, well-documented, free API.
-Use this [CodePen](https://codepen.io/esin87/pen/zYzdxbW?editors=0011) to make sure you can get back data from your API wtihout any CORS errors or paywall issues.
+Use this [CodePen](https://codepen.io/esin87/pen/zYzdxbW?editors=0011) to make sure you can get back data from your API without any CORS errors or paywall issues.

+To recap, your API should:

+- Be free
+- Not have paywalls
+- Not use oauth
+- And work in the above codepen (allow CORS)

 ## Getting Unstuck